naufalkr/nerdify-audiobook/backend-microservices/content-management-service/README.md

 # Nerdify Backend

-Backend service for Nerdify application built with Go and PostgreSQL.
+Backend content-management-service for Nerdify application built with Go and PostgreSQL.

 ## Prerequisites